Blog – Posted on Tuesday, Feb 04

 In the magical realist tradition of authors like Isabel Allende and Laura Esquivel, The Astonishing Color of After is predicated on tragedy and hope springing eternal.
 Specifically, our heroine Leigh believes that after her mother committed suicide, she transformed into a bird — a bright red bird who convinces Leigh to visit her mother’s first home in Taiwan.
 Leigh, a sensitive synesthete (hence the book’s title), has no choice but to follow the call.
 Soon she’s enmeshed in an unpredictable and utterly transformative quest, not only to discover her mother’s homeland and history, but also to get to the core of herself.

-73. The Beauty that Remains by Ashley Woodfolk
+73. The Beauty That Remains by Ashley Woodfolk

 Teenagers Autumn, Logan, and Shay have never met, but they’ve always shared something close to each of their hearts: a love of music, both listening to and creating it.
 Then tragedy strikes, and they have one more thing in common: the loss of someone they loved even more than music, the person with whom they always shared that particular fixation.
 In The Beauty that Remains, Ashley Woodfolk explores how different people respond and adjust to grief, and how one’s passions play a major role in the recovery process… despite how painful the reminders of days past can be.

-74. The Book Of Three by Lloyd Alexander
+74. The Book of Three by Lloyd Alexander

 The Book of Three is the first volume of one of the best fantasy series of all time — Alexander’s The Chronicles of Prydain — and serves as both a useful and exciting introduction to the books.
 We first meet Taran, assistant pig-keeper and aspiring hero, on a humble farmstead in the Welsh-inspired land of Prydain.
 When the pig he’s been tasked to protect flees into the nearby forbidden forest, Taran chases after her and collides headfirst with adventure.
 He’s soon swept up in a fast-paced battle of good and evil involving the vicious “Horned King,” the enchantress Princess Eilonwy, and an oracle in the form of his escaped porcine friend.

-75. The Book Thief by Marcus Zusak
+75. The Book Thief by Markus Zusak

 Though it’s perhaps best remembered for the unorthodox narrator of Death itself, the accomplishments of The Book Thief are far more impressive than any one aspect.
 This is the extraordinary story of Liesel Meminger, a young German girl who grows up during the Nazi regime.
 Despite not being Jewish herself, Liesel is deeply affected by the harsh realities of inescapable hatred and violence.
 However, she never stops hoping for a brighter future, and nurtures her own education and imagination by becoming the eponymous “book thief.”
 Her determination sends a powerful message about chasing expression, freedom, and love, even when such things seem impossible.